 Besides stocking some of the more famous brands (think Etude House, LANEIGE and MISSHA), they offer products from popular Korean skincare brands currently not found in Singapore, including Peripera, VDL, and Too Cool For School.
 In addition, Althea has an in-house brand that is exclusively sold on their platform.

-Shipping is free for orders SGD29 and above, and delivery typically takes up to 8 business days following the day on which payment receipt is confirmed.
+Shipping is free for orders S$29 and above, and delivery typically takes up to eight business days following the day on which payment receipt is confirmed.

 Visit Althea Singapore’s website here.